Wildlife Watching at Cook Forest State Park

 From the area of Cook Forest State Park came the famous Pennsylvania cork pine, so named because of the white pine's thick, cork-like bark.

-There are eleven old growth areas in the park, totaling over 2,300 acres.
+There are 11 old growth areas in the park, totaling more than 2,300 acres.
 Most stands are dominated by ancient hemlock and white pine, but also contain ancient under-story trees like:

 White and chestnut oak